Node Deployment in Heterogeneous Rayleigh Fading Sensor Networks: Conclusion

 \section{Conclusion}

-A heterogeneous Rayleigh fading sensor network is presented and discussed in which a set of access points act as relay nodes to facilitate the transfer of sensory data from sensors to base stations by the means of wireless communication.
-By considering both large-scale and small-scale propagation effects on the communication channels, our goal is to minimize the wireless transmission power consumption of the network for two different perspectives on the stochasticity of the channel: First, we impose a threshold on the outage probability of all wireless links and aim to minimize the network's power consumption under such outage probability constraints.
-Second, we consider the ergodic capacity for all channels and aim to determine the optimal required transmission power for each sensor or access point such that the allocated transmission power to each channel can, on average, allow the flow of data in that channel to pass through.
-For each perspective, we derive the theoretical necessary conditions for the optimal deployment, cell partitioning, and data routing that minimizes the network's power consumption and devise an iterative algorithm accordingly to deploy nodes.
-Simulation results show that our proposed node deployment algorithms significantly reduce the communication power consumption in such networks and achieve superior performance compared to other techniques in the literature.
+We studied a heterogeneous Rayleigh fading sensor network comprised of sensors that monitor the environment, access points that act as relays, and base stations where all sensory data are transmitted to by the means of wireless communication.
+Our goal is to minimize the network's wireless transmission power consumption that incorporates both large-scale and small-scale propagation effects.
+By considering the ergodic capacity for all communication channels, we derive the theoretical necessary conditions for the optimal deployment, cell partitioning, and data routing.
+Not only is the network's power consumption minimized, but also the allocated transmission power to each channel can, on average, allow the flow of data in that channel to pass through.
+An iterative algorithm is then proposed accordingly to deploy nodes.
+Simulation results demonstrated the superiority of our proposed algorithm over similar methods in the literature and established its efficacy in reducing the communication power consumption of such networks.

 \appendices